IBM/ubiquity-k8s/ibm-block-storage-via-sc.md

 COOL
 ```

-- Delete the POD so Kubernetes will reschedule the POD on a diffrent node (node1)
+- Delete the POD so Kubernetes will reschedule the POD on a different node (node1)
 ```bash
 #> kubectl delete pod $pod
 pod "sanity-deployment-75f959859f-dh979" deleted